 The butterfly algorithm is a multiscale fast transform designed to efficiently apply dense integral operators arising in special function transforms.
-These operators yield kernel matrices that are globally dense but exhibit localized low-rank structure when restricted to subblocks corresponding to well-separated regions in the input and output domains.
+These operators yield kernel matrices that are globally dense but exhibit a localized low-rank structure when restricted to sub-blocks corresponding to well-separated regions in the input and output domains.
 A prototypical example is the oscillatory kernel $\mathcal{K}(y, x) = e^{i \gamma x y / 4}$, which arises in Fourier integral operators and related transforms.
-The result from~\cite{landau1962prolate, o2010algorithm} shows that the numerical rank of the associated integral operator, to a precision \( \varepsilon \), is controlled by both the frequency parameter \( \gamma \) and the size of the domain over which the kernel is restricted.
-Similar result for the Fourier--Bessel integral operator are also derived in the same paper~\cite{o2010algorithm}.
+The result of~\cite{landau1962prolate, o2010algorithm} shows that the numerical rank of the associated integral operator, to a precision \( \varepsilon \), is controlled by both the frequency parameter \( \gamma \) and the size of the domainxrange to which the kernel is restricted.
+Similar results for the Fourier--Bessel integral operator are also derived in the same paper~\cite{o2010algorithm}.